Register for JCA Kesher Programming

 Read on below for descriptions of our class offerings

 There are a variety of opportunities available for preschoolers to begin to explore congregational life and formal Jewish education with their families.

-Click to learn about programming for children not yet in Kindergarten
+Click to learn about programming for children ages 3 to 5

 Midot (Values) Classes

 Students meet weekly to build community with their peers, develop a basic foundation of Jewish literacy, and celebrate Judaism together.
 In these classes, students focus on Jewish Values (Midot).
 We teach Jewish values using experiential and project based learning techniques.
 We interact with these values over the course of the year in relation to Jewish holidays, texts, prayers, rituals, and weekly Torah portions.

 Once a month we come together as a school on Sunday at 10:00 am for Learner’s Minyan where we learn about and practice the basics of t’fillah (prayer) and perform the rituals of Havdalah.
 Parents are encouraged to join us for this time.

 Our Hebrew Philosophy

 Hebrew learning is incorporated into the Midot Curriculum.
 We honor the principles of sound-to-print learning, applying four learning pillars: Hebrew Through Movement, Enriched Hebrew t’fillah (worship), Integrated Jewish Life Vocabulary, Delayed teaching of decoding.
 Read more about our Hebrew Philosophy.

 Jewish Experience, Wisdom, and Lifestyle: Project Based Learning